 “Harm reductionists in this area of North Carolina had already been in a space of responding to crisis for a while – just a really high rate of overdose,” Brown says.
 “Buncombe County, consistently, every month, has one of the highest OD rates in the state.”

-Since the outbreak, she says, Steady Collective is seeing people they haven’t seen in many years, people who’ve relapsed because of stress over the loss of housing and jobs.
-Most detox facilities aren’t taking new admissions and the ones that have remained open, she says, have wait lists of five days or more.
+Since the outbreak, they say, Steady Collective is seeing people they haven’t seen in many years, people who’ve relapsed because of stress over the loss of housing and jobs.
+Most detox facilities aren’t taking new admissions and the ones that have remained open, they say, have wait lists of five days or more.

 For many of Brown’s clients, five days might as well be a month.
 “If somebody needs to go to detox, they need to go right away.”